github/opensource.guide/_articles/getting-started/setting-expectations.md

 following: _articles/getting-started/branding.md
 ---

 There are many reasons to open source a project.
 It's a good idea to figure out yours before going public with your project.
 What you want to get out of the experience will guide how you manage your project and help you figure out where to say yes (and no!).

-In this section, we'll help you think through a few important questions about the goals of your project.
+We'll help you think through a few important questions about the goals of your project.

 * TOC
 {:toc}